What’s the strategy?

-In today’s AHA Fast Take Friday, Ruth is in Atlanta talking about having a road map to make sure you’re on the right track.
+In today’s AHA Fast Take Friday, Ruth is in Atlanta talking about having a road map and making sure you’re on the right track.

 PR at the Strategic Level